-Human rights law has since gained prominence as a universally recognized set of norms and standards applicable to our relations as individuals, within communities and among nations.
-Among the contemporary applications of international human rights laws is the evolving concept of corporate social responsibility, protection of refugees, asylum, human trafficking and tort claims in U.S. courts by aliens for violations of human rights occurring abroad.
+Human rights law is an area of law close to the hearts of our team members at Haeggquist & Eck, LLP.
+Our human rights trafficking attorneys in San Diego tirelessly works to represent victims of human rights violations and human trafficking in class actions.
+Since the UN’s Universal Declaration, the human rights it laid out have since gained prominence as a universally recognized set of norms and standards applicable to all people as individuals, within all communities, and among all nations.
+Among the contemporary applications of international human rights laws is the evolving concept of corporate social responsibility, protection of refugees, asylum, human trafficking, and tort claims in U.S. courts by aliens for violations of human rights occurring abroad.

-Human Trafficking is modern-day slavery of victims forced, defrauded or coerced into labor or sexual exploitation.
-According to U.S. government statistics, about 600,000 to 800,000 people annually -mostly women and children-are trafficked across national borders which, does not count millions trafficked within their own countries.
+Human Trafficking is modern-day slavery of victims forced, defrauded, or coerced into labor or sexual exploitation.
+According to U.S. government statistics, as many as 800,000 people – mostly women and children – are annually trafficked across national borders.
+This figure does not account for the millions of people who are trafficked within their own countries.

-Human Trafficking victims are ensnared by many means, including physical force, coercion, and false promises regarding job opportunities or marriages in foreign countries.
+Human Trafficking victims are ensnared by means such as physical force, coercion, and false promises regarding job opportunities or marriages in foreign countries.
 Victims often suffer physical and emotional abuse, rape, threats against self and family, passport theft, and even death.

 In addition to criminal sanctions, California allows victims of human trafficking to bring civil actions for actual damages, compensatory damages, injunctive relief, any combination of those, or any other appropriate relief, including attorney fees and costs.
-Additionally, victims may be awarded up to three times actual damages or ten thousand dollars ($10,000), whichever is greater and punitive damages.
+Additionally, victims may be awarded up to three times actual damages or $10,000, whichever is greater, as well as punitive damages.